-Effective practices that should be followed for the placement of earthfill in dams:
+Effective practices that must be considered in the specifications for the placement of earthfill in dams:

-- a.
+a.
 Prior to placing any fill materials, strip all topsoil and organic materials from the entire surface of the ground on which the fill will be placed.
 The bottom of the cutoff trench and the other foundation soils beneath the embankment must be scarified (roughened by plowing, etc.) to a minimum depth of 6 inches, and any oversized rock or other unsuitable material must be removed.
-The surface must then be moisture treated and compacted. - Construct the embankment in nearly horizontal lifts that avoid transverse joints.
+The surface must then be moisture-treated and compacted.

+- b.
+Construct the embankment in nearly horizontal lifts that avoid transverse joints.
 Limit loose lifts of earthfill to a maximum of 12 inches before being compacted to a minimum specified density. - c.
-Place coarser, more pervious embankment materials towards the exterior of the embankment slopes and place finer, less permeable materials closer to the center of the dam. - d.
-Minimum compacted density for embankment materials must be 95 percent of maximum dry density according to ASTM D698 (Standard Proctor).

-- e.
-Place impervious zones with clay fines at near optimum moisture content to prevent overcompacted, brittle zones. - f.
-The density for cohesionless filter and drain materials must range between 65 and 75 percent relative density as determined by ASTM D4253 and D4254. - g.
+For homogeneous dams, or for fill within the outer shells of dams, place coarser, more pervious embankment materials towards the exterior of the embankment slopes and place finer, less permeable materials closer to the center of the dam. - Minimum compacted density for embankment materials must be 95 percent of maximum dry density according to ASTM D698 (Standard Proctor) (ASTM, 2021). - e.
+Place impervious zones with clay fines at near optimum moisture content to prevent over-compacted, brittle zones. - f.
+The density for cohesionless filter and drain materials must range between 65 and 75 percent relative density as determined by ASTM D4253 (ASTM, 2019) and D4254 (ASTM, 2016). - g.
 Construct filter and drain zones with sufficient thickness to prevent contamination or loss of continuity that would adversely impact their performance. - h.
 Base construction of filters and drains on placement procedures developed through a test fill program to verify acceptable density and avoid excessive particle breakdown.